ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

 .. code-block:: json

         {
-            "title": "Value Error",
-            "status": -1,
-            "detail": {
-                "interface": "interface is not valid",
-                "observing_command_output": "observing_command_input is missing",
-                "sources":
-                    "gitlab://gitlab.com/ska-telescope14.1?~default~#tmdata not found"
-                    " in SKA CAR - make sure to add tmdata CI!"
-                ,
-            }
+          "result_data": "Missing field(s): body.observing_command_input",
+          "result_status": "failed",
+          "result_code": 422
         }

 * Example 6:   'raise_semantic' and 'osd_data' both are optional parameters.
   So, if user do not pass these parameters, then API will take as default value of 'raise_semantic' i.e. true and osd_data fetch from latest release of osd_data.

 .. code-block:: json

    {
     "interface":"https://schema.skao.int/ska-oso-pdm-sbd/0.1",
     "observing_command_input":{